plewis/plewis.github.io/phylogenetics/lab-searching.md

 _Multiple hits on islands of unsaved trees may in fact represent different islands._

-When PAUP encounters a new island, it will find all trees composing that particular island in the process of branch swapping.
+When PAUP* encounters a new island, it will find all trees composing that particular island in the process of branch swapping.
 If, in a new search (remember, you are performing 500 searches in each of these runs), it encounters any trees already stored in memory, it knows that it has hit an island that it found previously.
 Note that it would be pointless to continue on this tack, because it will only find all the trees on that island again.
 For trees retained in memory, PAUP can keep track of which island they belong to (remember that it is possible for trees with the same parsimony score to be in different tree islands!).
-But for trees that are not retained in memory, PAUP only knows that it has encountered an island of trees having score X; it has no way of finding out how many islands are actually represented amongst the trees having score X.
+But for trees that are not retained in memory, PAUP* only knows that it has encountered an island of trees having score X; it has no way of finding out how many islands are actually represented amongst the trees having score X.

-> :thinking: Of the three types of branch swapping (NNI, SPR, TBR), which is most thorough (i.e. examines the largest number of tree topologies)?
-Least thorough?
+> :thinking: If NNI is used as a reference, how many times more trees were examined by SPR than NNI? (i.e. if NNI explored x rearrangements and SPR explored y rearrangements, report y/x.)
+How many times more trees were examined by TBR than SPR?

 {% comment %}
 Of the three types of branch swapping (NNI, SPR, TBR), which is the most thorough?